 Known for the grandeur and unique Islamic art, the Palacios Nazaríes (Nasrid Palaces) is a complex of interconnected palaces built by the Nasrids, a powerful Moorish dynasty that ruled the Emirate of Granada over a period of 260 years.
 Besides using the palaces as their residences, the Nasrid rulers used them to conduct the state business, including the administration and meeting with the local and foreign dignitaries.

 Located on the northern end of Sabika Hill, the Nasrid Palaces are the most popular tourist attractions in the Alhambra.
 The opulence and lavishness of the palaces make visitors feel like they are in a paradise on earth.

-To visit the Nasrid Palaces, you need tickets, and depending on the season, you may have to buy them well in advance.
+The Nasrid Palaces require tickets to visit, and depending on the season, you may have to buy them well in advance.
 Besides the Nasrid Palaces, the Alhambra has many impressive monuments, including the Alcazaba, Partal Gardens, and Medina.
 The Generalife is not considered part of the Alhambra because it is located on a different hill on the other side of the ravine separating them.
 However, most tourists visit it after the Alhambra tour because of the easy access from the Alhambra.
 The Nasrid Palaces visit lasts about two hours, and you can complete the entire Alhambra and Generalife tours in half a day.

 While the exterior of the palaces appears to be an unimpressive jumble of buildings (See the image), the well-designed and exquisitely decorated interiors are impressive works of art.